RubaMohmand/Certura_Internship/Certura_Internship/Task 3/README.md

 ## Usage

 1. **Text Summarization**: Simply upload your document or paste the text content into the tool.
-Reportionary will then generate a summary for you.
+The reportionary will then generate a summary for you.

-2. **Sentiment Analysis**: After uploading your document, Reportionary will analyze the sentiment expressed in the text and provide insights.
+2. **Sentiment Analysis**: After uploading your document, the Reportionary will analyze the sentiment expressed in the text and provide insights.

 3. **Document Management**: Use the document management feature to upload, organize, and manage your documents for analysis.

 4. **Word Cloud Generation**: Explore the word cloud feature to visually identify the most common words in your text.

-**This requires the following modules :**
+**This requires the following modules:**

 Spacy
 NLTK